HuwCheston/Jazz-Jitter-Analysis/README.md

     run.cmd
     ```

-    This script will create a new virtual environment, install the required packages into it, create the final dataset from the raw data dump, create the models and simulations from the dataset, and finally create the graphs used in the original paper.
-Once the command has finished, you can access the final dataset in \data\processed, the models and simulations in \models, and the graphs in \figures\reports.
+    This script will first create a new virtual environment in the repository root folder and install the required dependencies into it.
+It will then create the final dataset from the raw data dump downloaded above, create the models and simulations from the dataset, and finally create the figures used in the original paper and supplementary material.
+Generating the models is fairly quick and optimised (on a system with a 2.6GHz CPU and 16GB of RAM, it takes about three minutes), but generating the simulations will typically take a lot longer; probably at least twenty minutes.

+5. Once the command has finished, you can access the final dataset in \data\processed, the models and simulations in \models, and the figures in \figures\reports.
 The dataset, models, and simulations are saved as [Python pickle files](https://docs.python.org/3/library/pickle.html) and can be unserialized using any appropriate module e.g. [Dill](https://dill.readthedocs.io/en/latest/).
+For instance, to read in the simulations and print summary results:

+    ```
+    # These lines are necessary when unpickling custom classes
+    import sys
+    import os
+    sys.path.append(os.path.join(os.getcwd(), 'src\\analyse'))

+    # Load in the simulations
+    import pickle
+    sims = pickle.load(open("\models\phase_correction_sims.p", "rb"))

+    # Get all the results dictionaries and convert to a dataframe
+    import pandas as pd
+    df_avg = pd.DataFrame([sim.results_dic for sim in sims])
+    ```

-The graphs are saved as .png and .svg files which can be opened in many applications.
+    The figures are saved as .png and .svg files which can be opened in many different applications.

-    Generating the models is fairly quick (takes approximately 3 minutes with 2.6GHz CPU, 16GB RAM), however generating the simulations will typically take a lot longer (20 minutes+).
-To speed things up, the script will not attempt to rebuild the processed dataset, models, or simulations if it detects these have already been created.
+6. The script will not attempt to rebuild the processed dataset, models, or simulations if it detects that these have already been created.
 This can help e.g. if you wish to adjust simulation parameters without rebuilding the entire set of models.
 To force a rebuild you'll need to delete the processed files in the above folders.

-### Reproduce audio-visual stimuli from perceptual component
+### Reproduce audio-visual stimuli from perceptual component of paper
 The raw dataset contains separate audio and video files (both with and without latency/jitter) for each performer inside the \data\raw\avmanip_output folder.
 These can be combined to create muxed audio-video recordings, i.e. a single video file containing both audio and video tracks, sync'ed together, with any combination of live or delayed audio/video.
 The perceptual component of this study used the delayed audio and video from both the pianist and drummer.

 1. Follow steps 1–3 in the section **Reproduce models, simulations, and figures from original paper**.
 You don't need to build the models or simulations, just get the data into the correct place within the overall filestructure.